gmhub07/gmhub07/README.md

 My favorite tools are Notion, apple notes, and my personal diary (you donot want to see).

-I am currently mastering DevOps.
-That is the main goal I have for 2026 and ofcourse building my personal github profile (so it matches my steller and diverse experience).
+Currently exploring the realm of DevOps.
+That is the main goal I have for 2026 and building my personal github profile (so it matches my diverse experience).

 I’ve built over 100 repos, but privately.. it’s probably more than 200 at this point.

 #### Fun Facts:

 * I am a Movieholic and full time Cinephile.
 You name a movie, I would know it.
 * I don’t drink tea.
-Just Coffee only in winters for the culture.
+Just coffee only in winters.
 * Suits is my favorite season.
 Some people call me the engineer version of Harvey Specter (because I like to boil things down to fundamentals).
 * **Hobbies:** football/soccer, running, travelling.
 Might hit the gym as well at some point.